Antibiotics can sometimes interact with other medicines or substances. This means it can have an effect that is different to what you expected.

 The risk of kidney and hearing damage has to be balanced against the benefits of using aminoglycosides to treat life-threatening conditions such as septicaemia.

-You should check with your GP or pharmacist before taking a tetracycline if you're currently taking any of the following:
+Check with your GP or pharmacist before taking a tetracycline if you're currently taking:

 - vitamin A supplements